Lifguson/Leon/README.md

 - 👋 Hi, I’m @Lifguson
-- 👀 I’m a Frontend Software Developer
+- 👀 I’m a Fullstack Software Developer
 - 📫 How to reach me: Twitter @lifguson1

 <!---